Shortage of New Cars Results in Fewer Choices and Higher Prices

 One bright note: Demand for used cars is so high right now, dealers are paying top dollar for trade-ins.

-The average value for all used vehicles traded in during March hit an all-time high of $17,080, compared to $14,1609 a year ago, according to Edmunds.
+The average value for all used vehicles traded in during May hit another record high of $20,620, up from $17,080 in March 2021 and $14,160 in March 2020, according to Edmunds.
 Trucks have the highest trade-in prices of all consumer vehicles, the data show.

 Tip: Before trading in your car, find out how much retail dealerships like CarMax will pay for it so you’ll know how much it’s worth wholesale.
 You can get an appraisal online at various sites, including Edmunds (which partners with CarMax).
 Simply type in your license plate or VIN and provide other pertinent info (mileage, condition, equipment) and you’ll get an instant price quote that’s good for seven days.
 You may be pleasantly surprised at how much your old vehicle can reduce the cost of your new one.